Parking Information & Regulations

 Possession of a decal does not guarantee a parking space.
 The responsibility of locating a proper space rests with the driver.
 The lack of a parking space, being late for class or work, parking illegally for only a short time, leaving your flashers on, etc. are not valid excuses for parking illegally.
 The absence of a sign prohibiting parking does not mean you may park illegally.

-With one exception, parking on the streets inside the campus is reserved for those with a green decal.
-The exception is College Drive, which is zoned blue.
+Street parking inside the campus is reserved for those with a green or purple decals.

 Parking spaces are marked by solid white lines.
 Your car must be in a space designated by solid white lines to be legally parked.
 If your car crosses a solid white line, either on the side or in the front or rear, you are in violation.
 The diagonal lines adjacent to handicap parking spaces are not legal parking spaces.